HR Software

 • Record keeping and documentation

 As an SMB, ensuring you remain compliant across the entire HR function can be a huge undertaking.
-That’s why it is not uncommon for SMBS to outsource responsibilities.
+That’s why it is not uncommon for SMBs to outsource responsibilities.
 Outsourcing HR to an external agency can relieve you of the stress and burden of HR compliance.
 However, it does come at a cost.
 A more cost-effective alternative is to utilise HR software.
-This provides you with full oversight of your HR, whilst ensuring you stay in-line with legislation.
+This provides you with full oversight of your HR, whilst ensuring you stay in -line with legislation.

 Rich Newsome